BridgeCore/aws-notes/readme.md

 * learn from all operational failures

 **reasons to change**
-1 something you want
+1. something you want
-2 something to fix
+2. something to fix
-3 to satisfy requirements
+3. to satisfy requirements
+Otherwise you shouldn't be making the change (example, daily patching will break things w/ no value if your compliance requirement is to patch monthly)